unclereeemus/ytmp/termux/README.md

 - $prefix is '/data/data/com.termux/files/home/storage/shared/Music/ytmp'
 - make ytmp and ytmpnotif executeable and move to $PATH

-'v' termux v linux binds (termux runs every ytmp call with '-q $queue', i removed this in case you wanted to use `uniq`)
+'v' termux v linux binds (termux version runs every ytmp call with '-q $queue' and -v and -mpv args if provided, i removed these in case you wanted to use `uniq`)
 ```
 # TERMUX
 $:execute-silent(ytmp -q t m l p)